Is fetal doppler use safe for my baby?

 What is the difference between a Fetal Doppler and an Ultrasound Machine?

-There appears to be some confusion surrounding the percieved differences between the ulrasound machines (sonogram machines) used to obtain an image and fetal heartbeat monitors which allow you to listen to your baby's heartbeat.
+There appears to be some confusion surrounding the percieved differences between the ulrasound machines (sonogram machines) used to obtain an image and fetal heartbeat doppler monitors which allow you to listen to your baby's heartbeat.

-Although both technologies use sound waves to obtain information, the waves from an ultrasound machine are much, much stronger (over 40 times) than that of a fetal heartbeat monitor.
+Although both technologies use sound waves to obtain information, the waves from an ultrasound machine are much, much stronger (over 40 times) than that of a fetal doppler heartbeat monitor.
 Also, the frequency and variation of probe use (between 5-10 mhz probes) and output levels (up to 740mw/cm2) require that only a trained ultrasound technician perform an ultrasound.
-A fetal heartbeat monitor only has one probe (3 mhz) and one output level (less than 20 mw/cm2) so it can be easily and safely used by anyone.
+A fetal doppler baby heartbeat monitor only has one probe (3 mhz) and one output level (less than 20 mw/cm2) so it can be easily and safely used by anyone.

 Also, a fetal doppler is not the same thing as a blood flow doppler (used to check for abnormalities in the umbillical cord).
 Ultrasound machines used to obtain pictures along with fetal doppler umbillical cord testing are medical proceedures that should only be performed by a licenced technician.
 Fetal heartbeat monitors have been used for well over 50 years and are approved for use at home by pregnant women by Health Canada and the FDA.